dragomang87/byte-alphabet/README.md

 For certain applications however, in particular security, data chunks of considerable size, e.g. 128 bits and above, are used both theoretically and in practice (e.g. AES instruction set extension).
-While still the shortest representation, hexadecimal representations of 128 bits and above are still quite large and unmanageable in manual and direct inspection.
+While hexadecimal is still the shortest representation, hexadecimal 128 bits and above are still quite large in manual and direct inspection.
-This is exacerbated by the fact that most of the time the number of bits of the data chunks are themselves powers of 2.

 The goal of this repository is to propose an intuitive byte alphabet and a way to type them using Linux's Compose key.